Three U.S. lawmakers seek to use part of COVID stimulus money for opioid crisis - Axios

-United StatesThree U.S. lawmakers seek to use part of COVID stimulus money for opioid crisis - Axios

-A bipartisan trio of U.S. lawmakers is asking Treasury Secretary Janet Yellen for latitude to use some of President Joe Biden's $1.9 trillion coronavirus stimulus package for addressing the opioid crisis, Axios reported on Wednesday.
+(Reuters) - A bipartisan trio of U.S. lawmakers is asking Treasury Secretary Janet Yellen for latitude to use some of President Joe Biden's $1.9 trillion coronavirus stimulus package for addressing the opioid crisis, Axios reported on Wednesday bit.ly/2RtTx4O.

 Democratic Representatives Abigail Spanberger and David Trone, along with Republican Representative David McKinley, are teaming up in the appeal, the report added.
 A letter will be sent to Yellen in relation to the matter on Thursday.